Notes on linearly H-closed spaces and od-selection principles: Od-selection properties

 \section{Od-selection properties}

 No separation axiom is assumed in this section.
 Allow us first a remark about the od-Lindel\"of number.
-The author proved in \cite{mesziguesod} that a $T_1$ space is od-compact iff the subspace of non-isolated points is compact, and that a $T_1$ space with od-Lindel\"of number $\le\kappa$ either has a closed discrete subset of cardinality $>\kappa$, or $\ell L(X)\le\kappa$ whenever $\kappa$ is regular.
+The author proved in \cite{mesziguesod} that a $T_1$ space is od-compact if and only if the subspace of non-isolated points is compact, and that a $T_1$ space with od-Lindel\"of number $\le\kappa$ either has a closed discrete subset of cardinality $>\kappa$, or $\ell L(X)\le\kappa$ holds whenever $\kappa$ is regular.
 We made the remark that since the methods were elementary, it would not be a surprise if similar results we were unaware of had appeared elsewhere.
 It was indeed the case: Mills and Wattel \cite{MillsWattel} had shown that a $T_1$ space without isolated points with $odL(X)\le\kappa$ satisfies $L(X)\le\kappa$ as well, which is much stronger (the compact case is actually due to Kat\v etov in 1947 \cite{Katetov:1947}).
 Blair \cite{Blair:1983} later improved their proof.
 (Both papers actually deal with $[\kappa,\lambda]$-compactness.)
-In fact, Blair's proof shows (after a very small modification) the following:
+We show below that a very small modification of Blair's proof yields the following.

-\begin{thm}(Mills--Wattel and Blair) Let $\kappa$ be an infinite cardinal.
-Let $X$ be a $T_1$ space with $odL(X)\le\kappa$.
-Then either $X$ contains a clopen discrete subset of cardinality $>\kappa$, or $L(X)\le\kappa$.
-Moreover, the subspace of non-isolated points of $X$ has Lindel\"of number $\le\kappa$. \end{thm} The `moreover' part is not really contained in Blair's proof but follows easily (see Lemma 2.4 in \cite{mesziguesod}).